AdaScanPro

 Protect Your Restaurant Before a Demand Letter Arrives

-Restaurants are sued more than any other business type for ADA web violations.
+Restaurants are among the most frequently sued small businesses for ADA web violations.
 Scan your restaurant website in 60 seconds.
 It is free.

 No credit card required.
 Results in 60 seconds.